Are Women Better Leaders?

 Organisational Performance

-Organisational Performance measures how effectively an organisation meets its goals enhances productivity, and achieves growth through efficient processes, strong leadership, and employee engagement.
+Organisational Performance is a measure of how effectively an organisation achieves its goals, enhances productivity, and experiences growth through efficient processes, strong leadership, and employee engagement.

 Read More